hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `frontend_port_name` - The Name of the Frontend Port use for this HTTP Listener.

-* `host_name` - The Hostname which should be used for this HTTP Listener.
+* `host_name` - The Hostname which is used for this HTTP Listener.

-* `host_names` - A list of Hostname(s) should be used for this HTTP Listener.
+* `host_names` - A list of Hostname(s) used for this HTTP Listener.
 It allows special wildcard characters.

 * `protocol` - The Protocol to use for this HTTP Listener.
-Possible values are `Http` and `Https`.

-* `require_sni` - Should Server Name Indication be Required?
+* `require_sni` - Is Server Name Indication be Required?

-* `ssl_certificate_name` - The name of the associated SSL Certificate which should be used for this HTTP Listener.
+* `ssl_certificate_name` - The name of the associated SSL Certificate which is used for this HTTP Listener.

 * `custom_error_configuration` - One or more `custom_error_configuration` blocks as defined below.

-* `firewall_policy_id` - The ID of the Web Application Firewall Policy which should be used for this HTTP Listener.
+* `firewall_policy_id` - The ID of the Web Application Firewall Policy which is used for this HTTP Listener.

-* `ssl_profile_name` - The name of the associated SSL Profile which should be used for this HTTP Listener.
+* `ssl_profile_name` - The name of the associated SSL Profile which is used for this HTTP Listener.

 ---

-An `identity` block supports the following:
+An `identity` block exports the following:

-* `type` - Specifies the type of Managed Service Identity that should be configured on this Application Gateway.
-Only possible value is `UserAssigned`.
+* `type` - The type of Managed Service Identity that is configured on this Application Gateway.

-* `identity_ids` - Specifies a list of User Assigned Managed Identity IDs to be assigned to this Application Gateway.
+* `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this Application Gateway.

 ---